 It is best practice to attempt to design the product with EMC in mind at the development stage of the product.
 The earlier the compliance is considered the more time it allows to optimize the product.
 Primarily compliance testing (pre-compliance testing) can help identify issues at an early stage and allow modification prior to producing factory quality final boards/products.

 We will assume in this article that all consideration to the design stage has been noted and that the basic bullet points have been applied to the PCBs and associated components.
 And we will focus on the retrofit modifications that are commonly used to achieve compliance when the product is tested and fails formal compliance testing.

 Ferrites for cable radiation

-Ferrite beads are used as inductors resulting in an impedance and work by forming a low-pass filter that filters high frequency electromagnetic interference (noise).
-The energy is either reflected back through the cable to the source, or dissipated as low level heat (usually not noticeable amount of heat).
+Ferrite beads are used as inductors resulting in an impedance and work by forming a low-pass filter that filters high-frequency electromagnetic interference (noise).
+The energy is either reflected back through the cable to the source or dissipated as low-level heat (usually not a noticeable amount of heat).

 Here is some useful links: http://www.wurth.com.au

 If the radiation is emanating from the PCB and associated components directly then possibly changing or modifying the enclosure may help reduce the RF emissions.
 Metal enclosures ideally will have all their sides electrically bonded together with either RF gasket or mechanical fastenings to ensure a true Faraday cage.
 It is very easy to attach two metal plates together with no gasket or electrical bonding and create a slot radiator.
 If the enclosure is plastic producing a Faraday cage can be achieved by installing a metal can over the noisy PCB sections or by using a metal spray coating internally.
 Also, note it may require providing a low impedance bond from the Faraday enclosure to the earth.

 Port connector bonding